Girl of Pisaq adorned in traditional attire and cantuta flowers, Sacred Valley.

 Credit cards

-"Plastic" is accepted by most restaurants, hotels and major stores.
-The currency conversion fee charged by your credit card company will be high, but you are on vacation and the convenience may be worth it.
+Major credit cards are accepted by most restaurants, hotels and stores.
+The currency conversion fee charged by your credit card company will be high, but since you are on vacation, the convenience may be worth it.

 Traveler's checks